rikiprimus/FE-Recipe/README.md

 ## About The Project

-**RecipeFree** RecipeFree is a web platform that allows users to share and discover various food recipes.
+**RecipeFree** is a web platform that allows users to share and discover various food recipes.
 The site provides a community-driven space where users can easily upload their own recipes and explore those shared by others.

 ### Built With